cabematthews/cabematthews.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am blessed to serve as a pastor at Kingwood Methodist Church, a fantastic church community in northeast Houston, Texas.
+I serve as a pastor at Kingwood Methodist Church, a fantastic church community in northeast Houston, Texas.
 Among other responsibilities, I’m the regular preaching pastor in our Vine worship community.

 I am also a postgraduate research student in philosophical theology at the University of Aberdeen.